Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Caruthers nodded solemnly.
 "Very well.
 We’ll send out long-range scouts and protect the war barge while it works.
 Sir, should I assume you’ll be returning to Gao?"

 *"I might hafta.
 I got a personal jump portal on the* Fury *if need be.
-I got about a dozen other irons in the fire right now, and one o’ them’s gettin’ pretty hot…"*
+I got about a dozen other irons in the fire right now, and one o’ them’s gettin’ pretty hot..."*

 "That sounds like you’re looking for a reason to stay, if I may be so bold."